This post may contain affiliate links. Please read our disclosure policy.

 How To Make Chicken Francese

-1. Dredge and Coat: Heat the butter and olive oil in a large skillet over medium-high heat.
+- Dredge and Coat: Heat butter and olive oil in a skillet over medium-high heat.
 Dredge each fillet in the flour, then coat in the egg mixture, letting excess drip off.

-1. Pan-Fry the Chicken: Fry the coated fillets in batches (two at a time if needed) for about 4 minutes per side until golden brown.
-Transfer to a paper towel–lined plate to drain.
+- Pan-Fry Chicken: Fry the coated fillets in batches (two at a time if needed) for about 4 minutes per side until golden brown.
+Transfer to a paper towel-lined plate to drain.

-1. Finish and Serve: Stir in the juice of half a lemon and return the chicken to the pan for 2 minutes to warm through.
-Serve with rice, pasta, or vegetables and garnish with extra parsley.
+- Finish: Stir in the juice of half a lemon and return chicken to the pan for 2 minutes to warm.
+Serve with rice, pasta, or vegetables, and garnish with extra parsley.

 Creamy Chicken Francese pairs beautifully with light, flavorful sides that soak up that rich lemon-garlic sauce.
 For a satisfying meal, try it with a fluffy bed of mashed potatoes or a simple pasta tossed in olive oil and herbs.